Highlights

 Where to Watch The Voice of the Water

-Need to watch 'The Voice of the Water' on your TV, phone, or tablet?
-Discovering a streaming service to buy, rent, download, or watch the Bert Haanstra-directed movie via subscription can be confusing, so we here at Moviefone want to do the heavy lifting.
+In the mood to watch 'The Voice of the Water' wherever you like to watch?
+Tracking down a streaming service to buy, rent, download, or view the Bert Haanstra-directed movie via subscription can be a huge pain, so we here at Moviefone want to do the work for you.

 We've listed a number of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'The Voice of the Water' on each platform when they are available.
-Now, before we get into all the details of how you can watch 'The Voice of the Water' right now, here are some details about the documentary flick.
+Now, before we get into the various whats and wheres of how you can watch 'The Voice of the Water' right now, here are some finer points about the documentary flick.